errorbesque/pixel_moshing_collection/README.md

 # pixel_moshing_collection
-collection of processing.js scripts for image manipulation.
+collection of processing.js scripts for image manipulation. specifically made for adding effects to strobe captures of dancers.

 ## example result:
 ![](kerioutput.gif)